-Full Control Networks are launching new troubleshooting packages to help you solve issues faster.. and save some money in the process!
+Full Control Networks are launching three troubleshooting packages to help you solve issues faster.. and save some money in the process!

 So, why do you need them?

 When the phone rings and your network gets blamed (again) there are generally two scenarios you’ll be faced with.

 - Sometimes things are just broken.
 Wired or wireless, you roll your sleeves up and get stuck in, troubleshooting each element in turn to establish what’s wrong.
 You need a tool that can quickly test from the user to the service.
 Connecting in on any media (copper/ fibre/wifi) and into each switch/router along the way, using apps to help resolve and store results of what was found.